jkillingsworth/jkillingsworth.com/_posts/2021-08-13-more-coin-toss-performance-enhancements.md

     \end{document}
 {% endlatex %}

-These are the lookup tables we'll use for even numbered coin tosses.
+These are the lookup tables we'll use for even-numbered coin tosses.
 Notice the padded zeros in the front and back of the arrays.
 This padding guarantees that we can shift the arrays left or right without violating any memory allocated for something else.
 For this method, we also need to shift the state vector arrays left and right in a similar fashion when computing the results for the even and odd coin tosses.
 Here is the algorithm for the enhanced computation method:

 {% latex 1 fig-10 %}
     \usepackage[vlined]{algorithm2e}